LenneDalben/StardewValleyModsGPL/[CP] Something's Rotten in the State of Ferngill/README.md

 ||Compatibility||

 This mod makes a temporary change to the Backwoods map, from tiles (14, 24) to tiles (16, 26).
 I did my best to make sure it'd be a small edit so it'd be compatible with most maps by making it an overlay.

+If you have <a href="https://www.nexusmods.com/stardewvalley/mods/15012">the Lorax</a> installed, you'll see dialog from him after the initial event.

-However, a note on Stardew Valley Expanded (SVE): I don’t use it and never will, so I will not add compatibility for it.
+A note on Stardew Valley Expanded (SVE): I don’t use it and never will, so I will not add compatibility for it.
 Use this mod and SVE together at your own risk.

 ||Installation||